trisweb/SurveyBug/README.md

 * All simple data model operations are complete (Create, List, View, Edit Surveys, List/view Results, etc.)
 * Simple clean graphical layout.
 * AJAX-based submission of Survey changes.
-* Javascript-based dynamic editing of Surveys (Note: Does not yet save)
+* Javascript-based dynamic editing of Surveys
+* Saving surveys and reloading them for future edits.
+* Form for taking saved surveys, including a URL to send to friends.
+* Viewing survey results in list and individual format, including a listing of answers to questions.

 ToDo:

-* Saving the actual Survey form the user creates using the editor.
-* Taking surveys: generate a form based on the Survey Question and Option structure, and store results.
-* Unit tests for the above (for question and option saving, and handling new survey results)
+* Unit tests for some critical sections.
-* More graphical elements (better iconography, better shading, etc.)
+* More graphical elements and styling (better iconography, better shading, etc.)
-* (Minor) Figure out how to commit the results of the Survey Editor from the New page as well (currently simple New page directs to the Edit page, where you can then add questions).
-* (Minor) It may not be obvious that Survey questions and options are draggable for reordering.
-Provide imagery to clarify.